izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 Image: /images/head/dewarp_deskew.jpg
 ---

-Sometimes input for document processing tasks such as: OCR, table detection or text segmentation can be scan or photo taken from hand that do not have ideal perspective - is rotated or spatially distorted in some way (warped document).
+Sometimes input for document processing tasks such as OCR, table detection, or text segmentation can be scan, or photo taken from hand that does not have an ideal perspective - is rotated or spatially distorted in some way (warped document).
 If you are looking for my recommendations go straight to the last section of this article [Summary and recommendations](#summary-and-recommendations).
-This article was inspired by list of OCR-related project posted on the list [awesome-ocr](https://github.com/zacharywhitley/awesome-ocr).
-To give readers intuition of popularity of the project - information about GiHub stars is added to each project (as of Feb 2022 - time of writing this article).
-To differentiate actively developed projects from ones that don't get commits anymore - date of last commit was added.
+This article was inspired by a list of OCR-related projects posted on the list [awesome-ocr](https://github.com/zacharywhitley/awesome-ocr).
+To give readers intuition about the popularity of the project - information about GitHub stars is added to each project (as of Feb 2022 - time of writing this article).
+To differentiate actively developed projects from ones that don't get commits anymore - the date of the last commit was added.

-## Typical approach for deskewing
+## The typical approach for deskewing

-The deskewing is typically realized by using Canny Edge Detection and Hough Transform to determine angle of rotation (skew) and then applying rotation in opposite direction.
+The deskewing is typically realized by using Canny Edge Detection and Hough Transform to determine the angle of rotation (skew) and then applying rotation in opposite direction.

-## Typical approach for dewarping
+## The typical approach for dewarping

-Reconstruction of spatial (3D) structure of the document is typically done using Deep Learning approach.
+Reconstruction of spatial (3D) structure of the document is typically done using the Deep Learning approach.

 ## List of approaches presented in this article